 If a student living on campus fails to provide the University proof of a negative test or clearance document before their arrival on campus, they will not be permitted to check in to their residence hall or apartment.

-In addition to being tested, all students arriving anywhere in New York State from states designated under the Governor’s Travel Advisory or from countries designated under the CDC’s Level 3 Travel Advisory — regardless if they plan to live on or off campus — must self-quarantine for 14 days (except to get tested for SARS-CoV-2) upon arrival in New York State.
+All students arriving anywhere in New York State from states designated under the Governor’s Travel Advisory or from countries with travel restrictions into the US — regardless if they plan to live on or off campus — are required to self-quarantine for 14 days (except to get tested for SARS-CoV-2) upon their arrival in New York State.

 The New York State Department of Health expects all travelers from states designated under the Governor’s Travel Advisory to protect public health by adhering to the mandatory self-quarantine.

-International travel: Students arriving from countries designated under the CDC’s Level 3 Travel Advisory must self-quarantine in New York State for 14 days upon arrival.
-Please reach out to the Office of International Student and Scholar Services at firstname.lastname@example.org for specific support.
+International travel: Students arriving from countries with travel restrictions into the US must self-quarantine in New York State for 14 days upon arrival.
+Please reach out to the Office of International Student and Scholar Services at email@example.com for specific support.

 All other students should engage in a precautionary self-quarantine for 14 days before they arrive on campus, to the best of their ability.
 This should include wearing masks, practicing social distancing and practicing good hand hygiene.